vivianapohl/Group4-FinalProject-PP-P2/Motion stream-prototypes/motion stream helmet gamma 2nd iteration/README.md

 It will continue running.
 To stop it again, press CTRL+C (PC) or CMD+C (Mac).

-4. Open the browser and type your ip-address + :8080 Eg. http://12.2.30.16:8080/
+4. Open the browser and type your ip-address + :8080.
+It will be blank until the mobile is connected.
+   Eg. http://12.2.30.16:8080/

 5. Open the browser in your mobile device and type your ip-address + :8080/mobile.html